 A student entering Northland College, after having attended a postsecondary institution for any length of time, must provide Northland College with official transcripts for all prior, postsecondary coursework.
-Transcripts must be sent directly from the postsecondary institution of origin.
+Transcripts must be sent directly from the postsecondary institution of origin electronically or through the mail.
+Hand delivered or emailed from the student are not considered official transcripts.
 Failure to provide official transcripts from all institutions attended will result in an administrative hold being placed on a student's ability to register for courses at Northland.

 The Registrar's Office will prepare a course-by-course evaluation of the submitted transcripts to determine credit transfer.
-Only college-level courses from institutions accredited by a regional accrediting agency at the time the course work was completed will be evaluated.
+College-level courses from institutions accredited by a regional accrediting agency at the time the course work was completed as well as some work evaluated by the American Council on Education (ACE).
+For more information, on the acceptance of ACE credit, see Military and Test-Out Options.

-Courses completed at a postsecondary institution outside of the United States must be evaluated by an international evaluation agency.
-The cost of this evaluation must be paid by the student, and payment must be made in advance of the evaluation.
-The student has the option of having an official international course-by-course evaluation done prior to submitting the transcript to Northland, as long as the evaluating agency is acceptable to the Northland Registrar's Office.
+Courses completed at a postsecondary institution outside of the United States must be evaluated by an international evaluation agency prior to submission to Northland College.
+The official international course-by-course evaluation is paid by the student and must be made in advance of the evaluation.
 Contact the Registrar's Office for information on approved evaluating agencies.